dux/lean-bookmarks-old/README.md

 # Main API

+## Router

+There is no router in Lux, requests are handled Sinatra style.

+Here is example that

+* captures all GET requests
+* POST request to '/api' are handled by API controller
+* all other POST posts are not allowed

+      get '*' do
+        # @body can be defined in before filter
+        return @body if @body

+        # /
+        return Template.render('main/index') unless @root_part

+        # application routes
+        case @root_part.singularize.to_sym
+          when :test
+            Lux.flash :info, 'all ok'
+            return redirect '/'
+          when :user
+            return Main::UserCell.raw(@path)
+          when :action
+            return Main::ActionCell.raw(@first_part)
+          when :grid
+            return Template.part('grid')
+          else
+            Lux.status :not_found, "Unknown route for path /#{@root_part}"
+        end

+        # debug routes
+        if Lux.dev?
+          case @root_part.singularize.to_sym
+            when :lux
+              return LuxRenderCell.dev_row(*@path)
+            when :api
+              return LuxApi.raw(*@path)
+          end
+        end

+        Lux.status :not_found, "Page not found not route /#{@root_part}"
+      end

+      post '/api/*' do
+        return LuxApi.raw(*@path)
+      end

+      post '*' do
+        Lux.status :forbiden, 'Request not allowed'
+      end

 ## LuxCell

 Cell is just a class with instance methods that retuns data or redirect to another page.
 It can act as Rails controler but offers more freedom.